Magnetic field generation in mergers of massive main-sequence stars: Results

 \subsection{Magnetic field amplification}

 During the rapid mass transfer leading up to the merger, magnetic fields are strongly amplified.
 Due to the complex flow patterns, it is difficult to unambiguously identify the amplification mechanisms.
-The maximum magnetic field strength grows exponentially for some time over several orders of magnitude until it saturates at about $10^8$\,G, independent of the different initial conditions (Fig.~\ref{fig:evolution_eb}, upper panel).
+The maximum magnetic field strength grows exponentially for some time over several orders of magnitude until it saturates at about $10^8$\,G, independent of the different initial conditions (see Fig.~2 in the extended data of \citetalias{schneider2019a}).
 Fits to an exponential function yield amplification times of 0.2\,d to 1\,d.
 The time evolution of the magnetic field in Fig.~\ref{fig:magneticevolution} (first row) shows that the initial amplification takes place in the region where the accretion stream hits the secondary.
 Strong shear flows induce Kelvin-Helmholtz instabilities, winding up the magnetic fields.
 The thickness of this layer is about $0.8\,R_\odot$.

-The amplification continues in the mass stream from the primary to the secondary as it creates shear flows outside the Roche lobes of both stars (Fig.~\ref{fig:magneticevolution} at $t=-2.0$\,d).
-At this stage, we find that the flow is unstable to the magneto-rotational instability (MRI, \citealp{balbus1998a}).
-We estimate the length and time scale of the fastest growing MRI channel in our simulations \citep[\cf][]{rembiasz2016a}: this yields a timescale of about 0.5\,d and a wavelength of about $0.1\,R_\odot$ which is similar to the scales in our simulation (time scale: 0.2--1\,d, length scale:$0.8 \,R_\odot$).
-Moreover, the strong amplification of the magnetic field starts as soon as the wavelength of the fastest growing MRI channel is resolved by a few hundred cells.
+In this region, we find that the flow is unstable to the magneto-rotational instability (MRI; \citealp{balbus1998a}).
+We estimated the length and timescale of the fastest growing MRI channel in our simulations \citep[\cf][]{rembiasz2016a}: this yielded a timescale of about 0.5\,d and a wavelength of approximately $0.1\,R_\odot$, which is similar to the scales in our simulation (timescale: 0.2--1\,d, length scale: $0.8 \,R_\odot$).
+Moreover, the strong amplification of the magnetic field starts as soon as the wavelength of the fastest growing MRI channel is resolved on the grid.

-When the stellar cores merge, the magnetic field is distributed throughout the merger product, leading to a nearly symmetric distribution of the field strength (Fig.~\ref{fig:magneticevolution}, $t>0$\,d).
+When the stellar cores merge, the magnetic field is distributed throughout the merger product, leading to a nearly symmetric distribution of the field strength (Fig.~\ref{fig:magneticevolution}, $t\,{>}\,0$\,d).
 Due to the differential rotation during the merger process, the field structure is mostly toroidal: the fraction of the toroidal magnetic energy is about $80-85\%$ of the total magnetic energy (for more details, see Sect.~\ref{sec:structureproduct}).